macformula/hil/docs/docs/macfe/setup.md

 Go through the [gRPC Go Quickstart Guide](https://grpc.io/docs/languages/go/quickstart/).
 Build the example project.

 As long as you can successfully build the gRPC example and have Go installed you are ready to get started with the SIL!

+## Precommit setup

+We run `go fmt` before our code gets pushed to Github to maintain consistency.